 The March 2025 STEO projects that Henry Hub spot prices will average about $4.20 per million Btu in 2025—up 11% from the previous month’s forecast—and around $4.50 in 2026.
 This upward trend in natural gas prices, coupled with stronger-than-expected winter withdrawals, creates favorable conditions for gas well investing.
 BEE’s investors benefit from strategies that capture rapid IDC payback on natural gas wells, with contract terms incorporating back-in or carried interest triggers once prices hit key thresholds.

 The STEO also indicates that while natural gas will remain a dominant fuel for electricity generation in the near term, its share is forecast to decrease as renewable capacity (especially solar) grows.
-This evolution suggests that, although near-term gas-fired power demand remains robust, investors must be mindful of longer-term shifts that may influence gas production economics.
+This evolution suggests that, although near-term gas-fired power demand remains strong, investors must be mindful of longer-term shifts that may influence gas production economics.
 BEE integrates these market shifts into its planning—ensuring that IDC coverage and overhead allocations on natural gas projects are optimized for the current price environment while accommodating future renewables penetration.

 By incorporating STEO data on oil inventories, natural gas prices, and regional demand, BEE structures contracts that clearly define IDC and overhead responsibilities at each stage of well development.
 For example, if the STEO forecasts a potential decline in Brent prices by late 2025, agreements may include staged IDC reimbursements for wells spudded early in the year—with a reversion to standard working interest splits once intangible costs are recovered.
 Such mechanisms help preserve oil and gas investment returns even if market conditions change.